stmilne/icds_docs_v2/docs/handling-files/managing-files.md

-The `s` setting in the group permissions means every file and folder created within the group folder will have the same group read `r` permission.
+The `s` setting in the group permissions means every file and folder created within the group folder will have the same group permissions.
 However, files created elsewhere and moved into group have the permissions they were created with.
 To change them, use [`chmod`][chmod]: